directdemocracy-vote/doc/README.md

 ### Results

 Any organization can publish results by counting the votes published on the internet.
-The organization may filter out votes coming from citizen with a low trust level according to a reputable truster.
+The organization should filter out votes coming from citizens with a too low trust level.
 Such results can be checked by anyone.

 ## Anonymous voting

 This more complex system is similar to the public voting system.
 It guarantees the anonymity and verifiability of votes, but relies on an extra trusted component: the anonymizers.
+Optionally verifyers can be requested to assess the correct functionning of anonymizers.

 ### Anonymizers